 3. We don't have a fancy potable water dispenser, so we had to use a measuring cup.
 Pour in just under ½ cup of water and seal the bag.

-4. Double check that the bag is sealed, and then squish, squeeze, and mix the pudding until it's all blended and starts to set up.
+4. Double check that the bag is sealed, and then squish, squeeze, and mix the pudding for a good minute or until it's all blended and starts to set up.

 Doesn't that look yummy?
 No?
 I didn't think so, either, but my kids were over the moon for it.

-5. Cut the corner off of the bag and squeeze it into your mouth, astronaut-style.
+5. Cut the bottom corner of each bag and squeeze the gooey treat into your mouth, astronaut-style.

 We have a dehydrator and dried some strawberries this summer.
 They seemed like the perfect accompaniment for our astronaut snack.